 The Settlement Exhibition

-In 2001 archaeological remains were excavated in Aðalstræti, which turned out to be the oldest relics of human habitation in Reykjavík, from before ad 871±2.
-The finds included a hall or a longhouse, from the tenth century, which is now preserved in its original location as the focal point of the exhibition about life in Viking Age Reykjavík.
+Discovered during building work in 2001, these archaeological remains turned out to be the earliest evidence of human settlement in the city, with some dating to before AD 871±2.
+Careful excavation revealed a 10th century hall or longhouse, which is now preserved in its original location as the focal point of the exhibition.